 Western medical treatment includes removal of endometrial tissue during a laparoscopy if possible.
 Alternatively drugs are used to halt menstruation to prevent bleeding from the endometrial tissue and give it an opportunity to recede.
 Painkillers and anti-inflammatories are also used.

-In Chinese Medicine terminology, Endometriosis is considered Blood Stagnation, in combination with underlying patterns of Kidney Yang deficiency, Phlegm Damp, Liver Qi stagnation, Spleen Qi deficiency, Heat or Cold.
+From a Chinese Medicine perspective Endometriosis is considered Blood Stagnation, in combination with underlying patterns of Kidney Yang deficiency, Phlegm Damp, Liver Qi stagnation, Spleen Qi deficiency, Heat or Cold.